Descanonge/neba/docs/source/configuration.rst

 .. note::

-   Users wanting to automate some logic on nested dictionaries can lever the method :meth:`.Scheme.remap` that map a user function on a nested (or flat) dictionary of traits.
+   Users wanting to automate some logic on nested dictionaries can lever the method :meth:`.Section.remap` that map a user function on a nested (or flat) dictionary of traits.

    Functions :func:`.util.nest_dict` and :func:`.util.flatten_dict` can also